marcnew2101/roku-boilerplate/README.md

-   screenName     ' the name of the node/XML file (also the subtype) showScreen     ' sets the node visibility (true by default) hidePrevScreen ' hides the previous/current screen (true by default) addToStack     ' adds the node to the history stack (true by default) )
+   screenName     ' the name of the node/XML file (also the subtype) showScreen     ' sets the node visibility (true by default) hidePrevScreen ' hides the previous/current screen (true by default) trackInHistory ' adds the node to the history stack (true by default) )
 ```